 - 1 cup parsley leaves

-3. Pressure cook the shanks: Add the shanks and any liquid in their bowl back into the pot.
+- Pressure cook the shanks: Add the shanks and any liquid in their bowl back into the pot.
 Submerge the shanks in the liquid as much as possible.
 Pour the tomatoes on top, but don’t stir.
-Lock the lid on the pressure cooker, bring the pressure cooker up to high pressure, then cook at high pressure for 30 minutes.
-Remove from the heat, allow the pressure to come down naturally for 10 to 15 minutes, then quick release any pressure left in the pot.
+Lock the lid on the pressure cooker, bring the pressure cooker up to high pressure, then cook at high pressure for 30 minutes in a stovetop PC, 36 minutes in an electric PC.
+Remove from the heat, allow the pressure to come down naturally for 15 minutes, then quick release any pressure left in the pot.

 - Prepare the gremolata: While the shanks are cooking, make the gremolata.
 Mince the garlic, lemon zest, and parsley leaves together, then toss in a small bowl to combine.